-The pass mark for all components of the postgraduate diploma is 50.
+The pass mark for all components of the postgraduate certificate is 50.

-For the purposes of these rules taught module averages and the overall weighted average for the taught modules -will be rounded to the nearest whole number - i.e. 49.5 will count as 50, 49.4 as 49.
+For the purposes of these rules taught module averages will be rounded to the nearest whole number -i.e. 49.5 will count as 50, 49.4 as 49.